ultronstudio/Axarion/README.md

 - **Documentation**: Comprehensive guides and tutorials
 - **Email Support**: Direct contact with the development team

-## 🏆 Success Stories

-*"Axarion Engine allowed our small team to ship our first game in just 3 months.
-The code-first approach meant we could iterate quickly without fighting against a complex editor."* - Indie Developer

-*"As a programming teacher, Axarion is perfect for students.
-They learn real programming concepts while creating something fun and visual."* - Computer Science Educator

 ## 📜 License & Attribution

 Axarion Engine is released under the GPL License.
 While attribution is not required, we appreciate recognition of our work.
 See our [Attribution Guide](DOCS/Axarion_Attribution_Guide.md) for optional ways to credit the engine.